wareya/notes/offtopic/gammakit.md

 ## Objects and instances

 Objects have a set of variables and methods which are specified in-place when the object is declared.
-These can be accessed through an instance identifier with the . operator (which was excluded from the normal binary operators because it does not parse the same way and does not work in a remotely similar way in the compiler either), and for variables, mutated as well.
+Variables and methods can be accessed through an instance identifier with the `.` operator, and variables can be muted as well.
+The `.` operator is similar to a hashmap access in that you can attempt to access parts of an object that don't exist, and doing so will throw an error.
+This would not be the case if gammakit was statically typed.

 ```gml
 obj Tile {